 To find out more about the recognition of qualifications, see ENIC-NARIC.

-Most companies in Singapore operate on a 44-hour week, many businesses work Monday to Friday with a half day on Saturday, although a five-day week is increasingly popular.
-Ongoing training and career development are widely encouraged.
+The majority of businesses operate between the hours of 9am and 6pm, Monday to Friday with half a day on Saturday, although a five-day week is increasingly popular.

-Employees receive seven to 14 days holiday, depending on length of service and seniority, while there are also 11 public holidays and eight major festivals.
+Employees receive seven to 14 days holiday, depending on length of service and seniority, while there are also the following public holidays:

-For more information, visit the Singaporean Ministry of Manpower (MOM) website.
+For more information on working conditions, visit the Singaporean Ministry of Manpower (MOM) - Employment practices.

 Find out more